wdsx/QUnitJsTestRunner/README.md

 ##Roadmap##

-* Support other browsers e.g. IE
+* Support other browsers e.g. IE *
 * Ensure working with the DOM is reliable

+* I have performed some basic testing and made some changes that make this more stable in IE.